Stage Center Theatre | 2023-2024 Season

 "BLACK BEAR ISLAND" by KarISSA MURRELL MYERs

-Produced in partnership with Silk Road Rising
+Co-produced in partnership with Silk Road Cultural Center

-Guest directed by Jonathan Shaboo
+Guest-directed by Dan Washelesky and Jonathan Shaboo

 Black Bear Island is haunted by a monstrous man-killing bear, or so everyone says.
 Amitra never believed the myth about her old hometown.
 But when Warren, her estranged childhood sweetheart, dies mysteriously and bequeaths her everything he owned, she returns to the island one last time.
 As the forest begins to engulf the house and her past begins to collide with the present, she is determined to find out who Warren really was and what happened to him.
 This gothic magical-realism suspense thriller explores regret, the unreliableness of our own memories, and the paths we choose to become who we are.